FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

 `mutable` can make a field non-final.

-To make a private final field both accessible and mutable, you must use two directives, one for each change.
+To make a private final field both accessible and mutable, you must make two separate entries in the file.

 ### Transitive Directives {#transitive-directives}